bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

           - year-month
             - <body1.parquet>

-I need to compare all 5 solutions and choose the one which is optimal ETL, take less resources and less time to run.
+I need to compare all 5 solutions and choose the one which is optimal ETL, take less resources and less time to run and is simple enough to present.

 ACTION - I started with first solution which took almost 24 hours to finish on EMR clusder with 10 core nodes with r5.4xlarge instances.
 Clearly, it was not acceptable.